 The health and social security system in Peru is administered by EsSalud, the governmental entity responsible for providing medical attention to workers and their families.
 The employers' contribution is based on a rate of 9% of the total monthly remuneration of the worker.

-According to Peruvian law, workers can decide to contribute to the Private Pension Fund System, administered by the Pension Fund Administrators (Administradoras de Fondo de Pensiones - AFP), a system in which the contribution is equivalent to approximately 13.32% of the remuneration; or to the National Pension Fund System (managed by the Office of Pension Normalization - ONP(10)), a system in which the contribution is equivalent to 13%.
-This amount is collected by the employer and paid to the fund selected in the name of the employee.

-There is a Complementary Mining, Metallurgical and Steel Retirement Fund, which has the objective of granting an additional amount in favor of the workers, affiliated to the National Pension System (Sistema Nacional de Pensiones -SNP 2) or to the Private Pension System (Sistema Privado de Pensiones - SPP), who have retired in accordance with the Retirement Law of mining employees and the Law that governs the early retirement applicable to workers affiliated to the SPP who perform tasks that cause risks to their life or health.
+Furthermore, according to Peruvian law, workers can decide to contribute to a Private Pension Fund System, which is administered by the Pension Fund Administrators (Administradoras de Fondo de Pensiones - AFP).
+This system's contribution for affiliated individuals is about 13.32% of the remuneration.
+The other variant is the National Pension Fund System (managed by the Office of Pension Normalization - ONP), a system with a fixed contribution rate of 13% of perceived remuneration.
+This amount is collected by the employer and paid to the fund selected in the name of the Employee, and requires a minimum of 20 years of contribution before payout.
+There is a Complementary Mining, Metallurgical and Steel Retirement Fund, which has the objective of granting an additional amount in favor of the workers, affiliated to the National Pension System (Sistema Nacional de Pensiones - SNP 2) or to the Private Pension System (Sistema Privado de Pensiones - SPP), who have retired in accordance with the Retirement Law of mining employees and the Law that governs the early retirement applicable to workers affiliated to the SPP who perform tasks that cause risks to their life or health.